nono/cozy-desktop-experiments/RFC/README.md

 To know when to pull the documents from the changes feed, we should use the realtime endpoint from the stack (websocket) to know when there is activity.
-With a debouce of 2 seconds, we can be really reactive to the changes made on the cozy (when online).
+With a debounce of 2 seconds, we can be really reactive to the changes made on the cozy (when online).

 This new version is a lot easier than the current one (no need to analyze the changes feed to regroup the files and directories moved at the same time), even if we still have to be careful about the transitions between online and offline.

 ### Local